If your chest hurts. Chest pain in women: a warning sign or a normal phenomenon? What are the symptoms of breast cancer?

 • are overweight or have large breasts;

-• have a genetic predisposition to breast cancer;
+• have a hereditary predisposition to breast cancer;

 • suffer from diabetes mellitus, endocrine diseases;